Elmsted

-Elmsted is a small village and civil parish in the Folkestone and Hythe District of Kent, England.
-It lies west of Stone Street (the B2068), a Roman road connecting Canterbury and Lympne.
-The parish includes the hamlets of Bodsham, North Leigh, and Evington.
-Elmsted had a population of 312 according to the 2021 Census.
+Elmsted is a village and civil parish in the Folkestone and Hythe district of Kent, England.
+It lies on the North Downs, west of Stone Street, the Roman road between Canterbury and Lympne.
+The parish is predominantly rural and has a dispersed settlement pattern, including Bodsham, Evington and North Leigh.

+The parish had a population of 312 at the 2021 Census.
+The parish covers approximately 1,045 hectares.